roc-lang/examples/examples/Tasks/README.md

 ### Read an environment variable

-The `readDbgEnv` function takes a `Str` argument for environment variable, it cannot fail, and so will resolves to either a `DebugSet` or `DebugNotSet` value.
+The `readDbgEnv` function takes a `Str` argument for the required environment variable, and resolves to either a `DebugSet` or `DebugNotSet` tag.

 ```roc
 debug <- readDbgEnv "DEBUG" |> Task.await